dqiu1206/databricks-genie-slackbot/README.md

     }
 }
 ```
-5. In the left-hand sidebar under **App Home**, scroll to the bottom and click the box "Allow users to send Slash commands and messages from the messages tab" (optional).
+5. In the left-hand sidebar under **App Home**, scroll to the bottom and click the box "Allow users to send Slash commands and messages from the messages tab".
 This will simply allow you to directly message the bot in a separate tab.

 6. Under **OAuth & Permissions** -> OAuth Tokens, install the app!
 You should get a token that starts with "xoxb-".
 This is your SLACK_BOT_TOKEN.
 Save this as you'll need this later.